My Main Page with Links to My Book

 Trivialization

-1. the shift to wasting time and life on picayune matters
+1. the shift to wasting time and lives on picayune matters

 2. reducing cognitive dissonance by believing the issues involved in contradictory beliefs and actions are unimportant.

-1. any of various ideologies that believe in some form of power markets, demonization of non-evil opponents, appeasement or promotion of evildoers, and promotion of market claims over moral claims (examples: neoconservatism, so-called libertarianism)
+1. various ideologies that believe in some form of power markets, demonization of non-evil opponents, and promotion of market claims over moral claims (examples: neoconservatism, so-called libertarianism)

 2. long, slow hedonism